seanbhart/y-v1-core/README.md

 Yeets are social actions.
 All actions are Yeets.

+Yeets always save data to Y contracts (accounts).
+Normal Yeeting uses a "yeet" function.
+Yeets that also save data to module contracts use a "youse" function.

 ### Y Social Components

 - **Y.sol** / **Yme.sol** - A generalized account contract